 Robeson chose not to tell anyone about Feffer's fate or what he had learned about Soviet anti-Semitism, since to do so would have hurt the Soviet cause in the Cold War.
 Upon returning to America, he told the press that he had seen Feffer in good condition; that he had seen "Jewish people [living freely] all over the place"; that he had heard "not one word about" Soviet anti-Semitism; and that the rumors of Yiddish writers being executed were utterly false.
 He did not even tell his comrades in the American Communist Party what he knew of the USSR's treatment of Jews.

-Stalin recognized Robeson's loyalty and thus awarded him the Stalin Peace Prize in 1953.
-After the dictator died later that year, Robeson wrote him a tribute entitled "To You, Beloved Comrade," which included these sentiments: "Forever will his name be honored and beloved in all lands.
+Stalin recognized Robeson's loyalty and thus awarded him the Stalin Peace Prize in 1952.
+After the dictator died in 1953, Robeson wrote him a tribute entitled "To You, Beloved Comrade," which included these sentiments: "Forever will his name be honored and beloved in all lands.
 In all spheres of modern life, the influence of Stalin reaches wide and deep. … his contributions to the science of our world society remains invaluable.
 One reverently speaks of Marx, Engels, Lenin, and Stalin -- the shapers of humanity's richest present and future. … Yes, through his [Stalin's] deep humanity, by his wise understanding, he leaves us a rich and monumental heritage. ...
 How consistently, how patiently, he labored for peace and ever increasing abundance, with what deep kindliness and wisdom."

 During a Soviet-sponsored World Peace Congress meeting in Europe, Robeson asserted that black Americans -- because of their bitterness over the racism they faced on a constant basis -- would refuse to fight on the side of their own country if the United States and the Soviet Union ever went to war.
 This claim became the subject of a House Un-American Activities Committee hearing, where baseball legend Jackie Robinson openly condemned Robeson.
 Eleanor Roosevelt also criticized Robeson, whose passport was taken away during the Cold War years so that he could not perform abroad.